AleOnori98/MicroGridsPy_Doc/docs/source/formulation.rst

     </div>

-Renewable penetration refers to the extent to which renewable energy sources contribute to the overall energy mix.
-The related constrainted allows to impose a minimum percentage of energy to be produced by non-dispatchable energy sources
+Renewable penetration ({I\_RES}) refers to the extent to which renewable energy sources contribute to the overall energy mix.
+The related constrainted allows to impose a minimum percentage of energy to be produced by non-dispatchable energy sources.

 .. raw:: html